 In addition to NEPA, there are a number of other federal statutes that govern federal aid highway projects.
-FHWA/other federal leads require documentation of compliance with the following requirements prior to completing NEPA (i.e. approval of the ECS, publishing a FONSI or FEIS) for a project.
+FHWA and other federal leads require documentation of compliance with the following laws prior to completing NEPA (i.e. approval of the ECS, publishing a FONSI or FEIS) for a project.

-- 1. Endangered Species Act Section 7 of the Endangered Species Act requires federal agencies to confer with the U.S. Fish and Wildlife Service or National Marine Fisheries Service (see Chapter 436 for details). - 2.
-Section 106 Section 106 of the National Historic Preservation Act applies to transportation projects affecting historic property listed on or eligible for listing on the National Register of Historic Places (see Chapter 456 for details). - Section 4(f) Evaluation Projects requiring funding or approval from a USDOT agency must comply with Section 4(f) or the U.S. Department of Transportation Act of 1966 which established the requirement for consideration of park and recreational lands, wildlife and waterfowl refuges, and historic sites when siting transportation facilities.
-The law codified in 49 USC 303 and 23 USC 138, is implemented by the Federal Highway Administration (FHWA) through the regulation 23 CFR 774 (see Chapter 457 for details). - Section 6(f) Outdoor Recreation Resources Section 6(f) of the Land and Water Conservation Fund Act (LWCFA) of 1966 prohibits the conversion of property acquired or developed with LWCFA grant funds to a non-recreational purpose without the approval of the Department of Interior's National Park Service (NPS) (see Chapters 455 and 457 for details).
+- Endangered Species Act Section 7 of the Endangered Species Act requires federal agencies to confer with the U.S. Fish and Wildlife Service or National Marine Fisheries Service (see Chapter 436 for details). - Section 106 Section 106 of the National Historic Preservation Act applies to transportation projects affecting historic property listed on or eligible for listing on the National Register of Historic Places (see Chapter 456 for details). - 3.
+Section 4(f) Evaluation Projects requiring funding or approval from a USDOT agency must comply with Section 4(f) of the U.S. Department of Transportation Act of 1966 which established the requirement for consideration of park and recreational lands, wildlife and waterfowl refuges, and historic sites when siting transportation facilities.
+The law, codified in 49 USC 303 and 23 USC 138, is implemented by the Federal Highway Administration (FHWA) through 23 CFR 774 (see Chapter 457 for details). - Section 6(f) Outdoor Recreation Resources Section 6(f) of the Land and Water Conservation Fund Act (LWCFA) of 1966 prohibits the conversion of property acquired or developed with LWCFA grant funds to a non-recreational purpose without the approval of the Department of Interior's National Park Service (NPS) (see Chapters 455 and 457 for details). - 5.
+Title VI Under 49 CFR 21.5 a recipient may not make a selection of a site or location of a fa-cility if the purpose of that selection, or its effect when made, is to exclude individuals from participation in, to deny them the benefits of, or to subject them to discrimination under any program or activity to which this rule applies, on the grounds of race, color, or national origin.